PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 npm publish --access=public
 ```

-We should now be able to navigate to <https://www.npmjs.com/package/@davidmarkclements/hsl-to-hex> (where `@davidmarkclements` is the username we're using) so view the modules npm page.
+We should now be able to navigate to <https://www.npmjs.com/package/@davidmarkclements/hsl-to-hex> (where `@davidmarkclements` is the username we're using) and view the modules npm page.

 ![](images/hsl-to-hex.png)